-What Is Brutalism?
+What Is Brutalist Architecture?

 You can add large windows to a brutalist building but it isn’t ideal.
 It can take away from the bulkiness and dreariness of the structure.
 If you do, it’s a good idea to add blackout curtains or something to weigh it down.